DataDog/integrations-core/prometheus/README.md

 The Prometheus check does not include any service checks.

 ## Prometheus Alertmanager
 Send Prometheus Alertmanager alerts in the event stream.
+Natively, Alertmanager sends all alerts simultaneously to the configured webhook.
+To see alerts in Datadog, you must configure your instance of Alertmanager to send alerts one at a time.
+You can add a group-by parameter under `route` to have alerts grouped by the actual name of the alert rule.

 ### Setup
 1. Edit the Alertmanager configuration file, `alertmanager.yml`, to include the following: